netmeld/netmeld/datastore/common/README.md

 ===========

-This provides the library which contains the functionality needed to interact with the data store back-end in a consistant manner.
-Though the Datastore module contains sub-modules, this library is currently more monolithic in the sense that it contains all funtionality and does not require separate libraries for each of the sub-modules.
+This provides the library which contains the functionality needed to interact with the data store back-end in a consistent manner.
+Though the Datastore module contains sub-modules, this library is currently more monolithic in the sense that it contains all functionality and does not require separate libraries for each of the sub-modules.
 This may change over time if the need arises.